10 Feb Pregnant? Here’s a List of Foods that Contain Vitamin B3 (Niacin)

 Can you believe it!?
-A breakthrough in preventing miscarriages has been discovered and some of its antidote can be found in a jar of one of Australia’s national treasures, Vegemite.
+A breakthrough in potentially preventing recurrent miscarriages has been discovered and the key can be found in a jar of one of Australia’s national treasures, Vegemite.

 Ed’s note – The Victor Chang Cardiac Research Institute has since released new information on this topic.
 Read it here.

 Miscarriage is one of the biggest concerns for women who are expecting.
-But thanks to Professor Sally Dunwoodie and her team from the Victor Chang Institute, they have discovered that it may be able to be avoided by ensuring maternal B3 AKA Niacin levels are high.
+But thanks to Professor Sally Dunwoodie and her team from the Victor Chang Cardiac Research, they have discovered that recurrent miscarriages may be able to be avoided by ensuring maternal B3 AKA Niacin levels are optimised.

 You can read all about it here.